Table of Contents

 Class II

-The Class II Biosafety Cabinet is primarily used for handling pathogenic biological samples or applications requiring a sterile work environment.
+You can use the Class II Biosafety Cabinet for handling pathogenic biological samples or applications requiring a sterile work environment.
 It is designed with three key protective features:

 - Inflow air – Protects the operator by preventing exposure to hazardous materials.